qho-djo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 98 Battery st.
 Don't swap horses in crossing a stream
 This report, by its very length, defends itself against the risk of being read

+I do not fear computers.
+I fear the lack of them